TRAVEL

 Staying after the project

 Some of you may wish to stay in Lisbon for a few days after the project.
-That's an excellent idea, and we highly recommend it.
-There's lots of stuff to do and see in the city, and we're happy to give you some recommendations!
+We highly recommend it!
+There's lots to do and see in the city, and we're happy to give you recommendations.